Beau Hossler: Professional career

 Hossler turned professional in 2016 with one year of college eligibility left.

 In June 2017, Hossler secured one of twelve open qualifying places for the Air Capital Classic on the Web.com Tour.
 He finished second, enabling him to play more Web.com Tour tournaments that season.
 He finished the regular season in 23rd place in the rankings, earning promotion to the PGA Tour.

 In April 2018, Hossler lost in a sudden-death playoff at the Houston Open to Ian Poulter.
 He was co-leader after 54 holes and led the tournament by a stroke on the final hole, before Poulter birdied to force a playoff.
 On the first extra hole, Hossler hit his bunker shot into the water, resulting in a triple bogey to lose the playoff.

-This was still Hossler's best result on the PGA Tour to date.
+He lost another playoff to Kevin Yu who birdied the first extra hole in the Sanderson Farms Championship in 2024.

+He also finished 2nd in the 2018 Travelers Championship, the 2023 Zozo Championship and the 2026 Wyndham Championship.
+In the Wyndham he led after both day 2 and day 3 and needed the win to make the FedEx playoffs.